xiaohuili-sv/home/README.md

 Decision Trees
 and Support Vector Machines.

-10 factors are used a features for the feature_cols = ['job', 'marital', 'education', 'default', 'housing','loan', 'contact','month','day_of_week','poutcome']
+10 factors are used a features for the models:

+feature_cols = ['job', 'marital', 'education', 'default', 'housing','loan', 'contact','month','day_of_week','poutcome']

 X=df[feature_cols]